rstudio/pool/tests/testthat/_snaps/fetch.md

     Output
       <pool> Failed to activate and/or validate existing object.
       <pool> Trying again with a new object
-    Error <simpleError>
+    Condition
+      Error:
+      !
 Object does not appear to be valid.
-      Error message:
+      Caused by error in `onActivate()`:
+      !
 Activation failed...

 # fetch: throws if onValidate fails